Benjamin Kennicott: Works

 In 1760 Kennicott issued proposals for collating all Hebrew manuscripts of date prior to the invention of printing.
 Subscriptions to the amount of nearly £10,000 were obtained, and many scholars agreed to participate, Paul Jakob Bruns of Helmstedt making himself specially useful as regarded manuscripts in Germany, Switzerland and Italy.
 Between 1760 and 1769 ten "annual accounts" of the progress of the work were given; in its course 615 Hebrew manuscripts and 52 printed editions of the Bible were either wholly or partially collated, and use was also made (but often very perfunctorily) of the quotations in the Talmud.

 The materials thus collected, when arranged and prepared for the press, extended to 30 volumes.
-The text finally followed in printing was that of Van der Hooght—unpointed however, the points having been disregarded in collation—and the various readings were printed at the foot of the page.
+The text finally followed in printing was that of Van der Hooght—unpointed however, the vowel points (niqqud) having been disregarded in collation—and the various readings were printed at the foot of the page.
 The Samaritan Pentateuch stands alongside the Hebrew in parallel columns.
 The Dissertatio generalis, appended to the second volume, contains an account of the manuscripts and other authorities collated, and also a review of the Hebrew text, divided into periods, and beginning with the formation of the Hebrew canon after the return of the Jews from the exile.

 Kennicott's great work was in one sense a failure.
-It yielded no materials of value for the emendation of the received text, and by disregarding the vowel points overlooked the one thing in which some result (grammatical if not critical) might have been derived from collation of Massoretic manuscripts.
-But the negative result of the publication and of the Variae lectiones of De Rossi, published some years later, was important.
+It yielded no materials of value for the emendation of the received text, and by disregarding the vowel points overlooked the one thing in which some result (grammatical if not critical) might have been derived from collation of Masoretic manuscripts.
+But the negative result of the publication and of the Variae lectiones of Giovanni Bernardo De Rossi, published some years later, was important.
 It showed that all Hebrew manuscripts of the Old Testament, whatever their affinities and distinctions, were the result of an editorial process in antiquity that shields the original text from inquiry except indirectly through the study of versions and quotations.
-The discovery of the Dead Sea Scrolls ended the transmissional monopoly of the Massoretic Text, but only in the Book of Isaiah and several much shorter passages, nonetheless comprising excerpts from almost every book of the Old Testament.
+The discovery of the Dead Sea Scrolls ended the transmissional monopoly of the Masoretic Text, but only in the Book of Isaiah and several much shorter passages, nonetheless comprising excerpts from almost every book of the Old Testament.

 After Kennicott's death, his observations on Hebrew Bible passages were published as Remarks on Select Passages in the Old Testament (1787).